The Healthy Kitchen Shop Product Reviews

 Cuisinart DFP-14BCNY 14-Cup Food Processor Review: Summary

-The Cuisinart DFP-14BCNY Food Processor is considered a basic unit as it lacks a few of the bells and whistles on pricier models, but it works very well for most common food preparation tasks.
+The Cuisinart DFP-14BCNY Food Processor is considered a basic unit as it lacks a few of the bells and whistles on other models, but it works very well for most common food preparation tasks.
 It has a powerful 720 Watt motor, includes the blades and discs needed for most standard jobs, and its 14-Cup capacity bowl makes it one of the largest of units designed for home use.
-Considering the high percentage of satisfied customers, this could be a great choice for the average user who wants a food processor in the mid-price range.
+Considering the high percentage of satisfied customers, this could be a great choice for the average user who wants a food processor with a large capacity.
 One drawback, for some, might be the cost of extras.
-Just be aware that if you plan to purchase the Specialty Disc set, that’s going to increase your overall cost.
+Just be aware that if you plan to purchase additional discs, that’s going to increase your overall cost.

 Want to know more?